CHOIR LESSONS

 For choral singers, Conservatorium programs are sequentially planned so they can start at entry level and move through to more advanced performance settings.
 Choir sessions on offer include:

-• Conservatorium Kids Chorus (beginner Yr 2-5) with Jill Carter
+• Conservatorium Kids Chorus (beginner Yr 2-5) with Lois Johnston

-• Conservatorium Youth Chorus (intermediate Yr 5-12) with Jill Carter
+• Conservatorium Youth Chorus (intermediate Yr 5-12) with Lois Johnston

 • Forget Me Nots (community choir) with Leigh Robertson and Jenny Worrell

-• Conservatorium Vocal Group ‘Keep it Simple Singing’ (KISS) with Jill Carter
+• Conservatorium Vocal Group ‘Keep it Simple Singing’ (KISS) with Lois Johnston

 • Good Vibes Choir (adults) with Brenda Little